What is User Analysis: A Complete Guide with Methods & Tools11 min read

 Run A/B-testing to test out different hypotheses within one segment and see which in-app engagement flow drives your goals up.

-User analysis is an ongoing process that requires a lot of testing.
-So repeat the analyses and make the appropriate changes to your product roadmap.
+One thing to remember is that user analysis is an ongoing process that requires a lot of testing.
+Keep analyzing, refining, and updating your product roadmap based on what you learn.